 As part of the Southampton Inside Out initiative, we’re also looking at how businesses can utilise designated spaces within the city away from their premises for extra outdoor trading.
 We’re keen to provide this opportunity to businesses who may have restricted, little or no viable outdoor seating options directly outside their premises.

 Outdoor dining pilot schemes

 Currently, we are working with the Council to explore areas including Canute’s Palace and around the Bedford Place/Carlton Place area as pilot schemes.

-We are excited to announce than an initial 6-month pilot scheme has been given the green light.
-Three areas will be closed off from 21 August (overnight, ready for trade on the 22nd) to allow for more outdoor dining, the areas included are:
+We are excited to announce than an initial 6-month pilot scheme has been launched through Southampton City Council.
+As of 22 August, three areas of road have been pedestrianised to allow for more outdoor dining, the areas included are:

 – Bedford Place (from Carlton Place to Henstead Road)

 – Carlton Place (from Bedford Place to Southampton Street)